txomon/python-tutorial/README.md

 ## FAQ: What are we going to be doing here?

-The sumup: We are going to create an app that when executed, will run some analysis on data, generate a report using jupyter notebook, and upload it as a pdf to GCS.
+The sum-up: We are going to create an app that when executed, will run some analysis on data, generate a report using jupyter notebook, and upload it as a pdf to GS.

 The overview of the whole process: